leoshimo/vrs/docs/design.md

 Retry and Dismiss use the existing item format and action expressions.
 Recovery needed shared execution logic, but no special recovery protocol in each client or bespoke UI for each service.
-The [manual](manual.md#failed-actions) describes its limits: this is a manual retry of the whole captured call, not a checkpoint or a rollback.
+The [implementation](../scripts/vrsjmp.ll) offers manual retry of the whole captured call, not a checkpoint or a rollback.

 This representation is powerful for both users and programs.
 Other programs